knative/docs/eventing/samples/k8s-events/README.md

 1. Use Docker to build the sample code into a container.
-To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub username.
-Run the following from the _root_ of the `knative/docs` repo:
+To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub
+    username:

     ```shell
     # Build the container on your local machine
+    # Note: The relative path points to the _root_ of the `knative/docs` repo
-    docker build -t {username}/k8s-events --file=eventing/samples/k8s-events/Dockerfile .
+    docker build -t {username}/k8s-events --file Dockerfile ../../../

     # Push the container to docker registry
     docker push {username}/k8s-events